 - For some it can be helpful to consider alternative endings to their nightmares, in which they feel in control or in which fear is neutralised- this could be achieved by writing, drawing or painting an alternative ending to their nightmare.
 Some people also feel that they may be able to control the outcome of their dream as it is actually happening.

-The Wellbeing Support Services is available for students at the University of Warwick: https://warwick.ac.uk/services/wss/
+- Wellbeing Support Services are available for all students at the University of Warwick https://warwick.ac.uk/services/wss/

 The University of Warwick cannot be responsible for the content of other websites.